-The investment manager invests relative to a benchmark portfolio.
-The return from the benchmark portfolio represents an achievable return for the Plan given the capital market conditions in which it is invested.
+The investment managers invest relative to a Benchmark Portfolio.
+The return from the benchmark portfolio represents an achievable return for the Plan, given the capital market conditions in which it is invested.
 The specific weights for each asset class are set based on the risk tolerance of the Plan.
 Risk tolerance is assessed through a detailed review of the Plan and the investment markets that considers: